WordPress/wordpress-importer/src/readme.txt

 = 0.1 =
 * Initial release

-== Upgrade Notice ==

-= 0.6 =
-Support for exports from WordPress 3.4.

-= 0.5.2 =
-Fix incorrect error message when the export file could not be uploaded.

-= 0.5 =
-Import comment meta and other minor bugfixes and enhancements.

-= 0.4 =
-Bug fixes for attachment importing and other small enhancements.

-= 0.3 =
-Upgrade for a more robust and reliable experience when importing WordPress export files, and for compatibility with WordPress 3.1.

 == Frequently Asked Questions ==

 = Help!
 I'm getting out of memory errors or a blank screen. =